woodstockcs/labs/caesar/README.md

 As human beings it's easy for us to intuitively understand the formula described above, inasmuch as we can say "H + 1 = I".
 But can a computer understand that same logic?
 Let's find out.
 For now, we're going to temporarily ignore the key the user provided and instead prompt the user for a secret message and attempt to shift all of its characters by just 1.

-Extend the functionality of `caesar.c` at right such that, after validating the key, we prompt the user for a string and then shift all of its characters by 1, printing out the result.
+Extend the functionality of `caesar.c` at right such that, after accessing the key, we prompt the user for a string and then shift all of its characters by 1, printing out the result.
 We can also at this point probably remove the line of code we wrote earlier that prints `Success`.
 All told, this might result in this behavior:

 ```
 $ ./caesar 1